syadav001/fdk-client-java/documentation/APPLICATION.md

 Success.
 Returns a Cart object as shown below.
-Refer `CartResponse` for more details.
+Refer `CartDetailResponse` for more details.

 Schema: `CartDetailResponse`